shaoyuca/FrictGAN/README.md

 usage: python FrictGAN.py

 Please reference our paper as: Cai, Shaoyu, et al. "FrictGAN: Frictional Signal Generation from Fabric Texture Images using Generative Adversarial Network."
-The Eurographics Association (2020)
+In ICAT-EGVE2020 - International Conference on Artificial Reality and Telexistence and Eurographics Symposium on Virtual Environments.
+The Eurographics Association, 2020.